 Instructions

-• For the crust, combine the graham cracker crumbs, sugar, and butter and press into an 8'' square baking pan.
+• Make Crust: For the crust, combine the graham cracker crumbs, sugar, and butter and press into an 8'' square baking pan.

 • Bake at 350 degrees F for 10 minutes.
 Allow to cool before adding filling.

-• Add cream cheese to a mixing bowl and beat well with electric beaters until smooth.
-Add both cans of sweetened condensed milk, lime juice, and lime zest and mix again until smooth.
+• Filling: Add cream cheese to a mixing bowl then beat well with electric beaters until smooth.
+Add both cans of sweetened condensed milk, lime juice, and lime zest then mix again until smooth.

-• Top with fresh whipped cream, if desired.
+• Serve: Top with a dollop of fresh whipped cream, if desired.

 Notes